 Leasing a premises for a school isn’t like leasing an apartment.
 There’s no advertised rent, the list of must-haves and would-likes must be enormous.
 How do you even begin to work through a negotiation like that?

 Luckily a lot of the work that had been done for Tomteboda remained relevant to discussions about Norra Latin.
-We had a lot of material on what the School wanted, assembled in consultation with teachers and admin staff – though that wish list amounted to around 25m2 metres.
+We had a lot of material on what the School wanted, assembled in consultation with teachers and admin staff – though that wish list amounted to around 25 000m2.
 As is usual in situations like this, the negotiating parties were bound by confidentiality agreements, and one had to be mindful that there was an existing tenant, so we asked our consultants to consider how those thoughts might be translated to the Norra Latin site.

 One thing I’m clear on though, is that we would never have secured the lease on Norra Latin were it not for our not-for-profit status.
 Other schools, other organisations were interested, but being a non-profit organisation was an important factor in our success.